1Dmar/Discord-BOT-Panel/README.md

 **Ver** : The version of the Panel.
 Right now, it's on v1, so don't change it.

 **Callback URL** : The callback URL.
-Should be *http://DOMAIN:PORT/login/api*
+Should be ``http://DOMAIN:PORT/login/api``

 Make sure to enable both "Privileged Gateway Intents" and to add as a **Redirect** the Callback URL ( replace DOMAIN with your domain / IP and PORT with the port you're running on.
-If you didn't edited domain and port in config, enter *"http://localhost:3000/login/api"* ) on the [**Discord Developer Portal**](https://discord.com/developers).
+If you didn't edited domain and port in config, enter ``http://localhost:3000/login/api`` ) on the [**Discord Developer Portal**](https://discord.com/developers).

 #### 📡 Starting the application
 Open up the root directory and run the following command.
 ```bash
 node main.js
 ```
-You should now be able to access the dashboard at **http://localhost:3000** or on **http://DOMAIN:PORT** ( replacing DOMAIN with your domain / IP and PORT with the port the one in the config ).
+You should now be able to access the dashboard at ``http://localhost:3000`` or on ``http://DOMAIN:PORT`` ( replacing DOMAIN with your domain / IP and PORT with the one in the config ).

 ## 🧰 Features
 A list of some of the features that are included in Discord BOT Panel